ArweaveInscription/ArweaveInscription.github.io/README.md

 After cross-chain transfer, ETH and USDT can be exchanged for AR using Arweave's native DEX, accessible at: https://app.permaswap.network/.

-If you are an Arweave native user, it is also necessary to deposit AR into everPay for the payment of the inscription's burnFee.
+If you are an Arweave native user, it is also necessary to deposit AR into everPay for the payment of the inscription's burn fee.

 ## Guide